915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 input for the interpreter and running it with that file as input instead.
 This is known as creating a *script*.
 As your program gets longer, you may want to split it into several files for easier maintenance.
-You may also want to use a handy function that youâve written in several programs without copying its definition into each program.
+You may also want to use a handy function that you’ve written in several programs without copying its definition into each program.